 Personal reflections on the intersections of queerness and spirituality.
 Where is the sacred and the subversive in your life and how do they function together or not?

-I seek submissions from all religious backgrounds and traditions, including those who identify as atheist or folks who do not belong to spiritual community.
+I seek submissions from all backgrounds and traditions, including those who identify as atheist or folks who do not belong to spiritual community.

 $50 for never before published essays.